Fougères: Toponymy

-Fougères is a town on the edge of Brittany, Maine and Normandy and is named after a fern (see also fougère), or from fous which means fossé ("gap").
+Fougères is a town on the edge of Brittany, Maine and Normandy and is named after the french term for a fern (see also fougère), or from fous which means fossé ("gap").

 The town of Fougères is mentioned in the chorus of the song La Blanche Hermine by Gilles Servat.
 The author uses it as a symbol of the Breton resistance where it is adjacent to the town of Clisson in the Loire-Atlantique.

 Fougères is historically, since the arrival of Latin in Armorica, a region where Gallo is spoken.
 In Gallo, Fougères translates to Foujerr while its Breton name is Felger.
 Entry signs to the agglomeration have carried the Breton name for several years.
 One of the two bagad of the city takes this name: Bagad Bro Felger and the Diwan school, opened in 2013, is also called Skol Diwan bro Felger.

 Prehistory

 The presence of many megalithic monuments, particularly in the Forest of Fougères, suggests that the area was already inhabited in the Neolithic era (5000 to 2000 years BC).